CCN-Support/CCN_Wiki/docs/source/mri.rst

 3.3  Volunteers
 ~~~~~~~~~~~~~~~
-All volunteers who would like to join a lab and gain valuable research experience at the Staglin Center are required to undergo the full onboarding process with the `UCLA Health Sciences Volunteer Program <https://www.uclahealth.org/Volunteer/ucla-health-sciences-volunteer-program>`_.
+All volunteers must complete onboarding through the `UCLA Health Sciences Volunteer Program <https://www.uclahealth.org/Volunteer/ucla-health-sciences-volunteer-program>`_.
 Go through the Clinical UCLA Health Sciences Volunteer Program even if your project does not involve clinical interventions or procedures.
 Anyone working with human subjects is considered Clinical where the Volunteer Office is concerned.

-The PI/lab admin creates the "Opportunity" with the Volunteer Office, which will then handle the forms and required signatures as part of the onboarding.
+The PI or lab administrator creates the Opportunity, and the Volunteer Office handles the onboarding forms and signatures.
 The duties and responsibilites of the Volunteer are outlined in accordance with the `Staglin Volunteer Addendum <https://drive.google.com/file/d/1zPvjn6u_a6ogrXOi2bJVTLCrzhcw35qz/view?usp=sharing>`_.
 Please read it over carefully.
 In short:

 - Volunteers are not allowed to have direct physical contact with research participants or operate the scanner unless dealing with an emergency.
 Their role should be limited to tasks that do not involve handling the scanner or touching the subject, such as operating the task computer.
 This is true even for volunteers who have completed safety certification.